 Introduces the basics of digital illustration.
-Course may be repeated for a maximum of six credits.
-Prerequisite: ART221 or VC139, either with a grade of C or better; or demonstrated experience in vector graphics software and PhotoShop; or consent of instructor.
+Prerequisite: VC139 with a grade of C or better; or demonstrated experience in vector graphics software and PhotoShop; or consent of instructor.
 W

 ART240 Advanced Digital Illustration 2 class and 2 lab hr/wk, 3 cr.